rurounigit/hootspot/README.md

 ## How It Works

-HootSpot is built as a modern Manifest V3 Chrome Extension, ensuring security and performance.
+HootSpot is built as a modern Manifest V3 Chrome Extension with a modular, hook-based React architecture.

-1.  **Input**: A user selects text and uses the context menu or pastes text directly into the side panel.
+1.  **Input**: A user selects text and uses the context menu, keyboard shortcut, or pastes text directly into the side panel's text area.
-2.  **Request**: The `background.ts` service worker or the UI (`App.tsx`) sends the user's text and the core `SYSTEM_PROMPT` to the **selected AI service (Google Gemini API or a local LM Studio server)** via `geminiService.ts`.
+2.  **Request**: The `background.ts` service worker or the UI (`App.tsx`) initiates the analysis. `App.tsx` coordinates state using custom hooks.
+The core logic resides in `useAnalysis.ts`, which, based on the provider chosen in `useConfig.ts`, calls the appropriate function in the API layer (`src/api/google.ts` or `src/api/lm-studio.ts`).
+The request sends the user's text and the relevant system prompt from `src/config/api-prompts.ts`.
 3.  **Analysis**: The **AI model (from Google Gemini or LM Studio)** acts as an expert in linguistics and psychology.
 It analyzes the text for manipulative patterns and returns a structured JSON response.
-4.  **Response Handling**: The `geminiService.ts` includes robust logic to parse the API's response, including extracting JSON from markdown code blocks to handle various model outputs gracefully.
+4.  **Response Handling**: The API modules in `src/api/` contain robust logic to parse the API's response.
+This includes extracting JSON from markdown code blocks and even attempting to self-heal malformed JSON to handle various model outputs gracefully.
-5.  **Rendering**: The React frontend (`App.tsx`) processes this JSON and renders an interactive, multi-part report in the side panel, featuring the summary, the D3.js bubble chart (`ManipulationBubbleChart.tsx`), and the highlighted source text.
+5.  **Rendering**: The `useAnalysis` hook updates the application state with the analysis result.
+This triggers a re-render in the React frontend, where `App.tsx` passes the result to the `AnalysisReport` component.
+This component then renders the full interactive report, including the D3.js bubble chart (`ManipulationBubbleChart.tsx`) and the highlighted source text.
 6.  **PDF Generation**: For PDF exports, the app uses a sandboxed `iframe` (`pdf-generator.html`) for security.
 It renders an off-screen, high-resolution version of the bubble chart using `html2canvas` and constructs the PDF with `@react-pdf/renderer` in the sandbox, preventing direct access to sensitive resources.

 ## Installation and Usage